SolomonFoskaay/AiHiPUniversity/user/blogs/Svelte-SvelteKit-303-Advanced-Build-And-Deploy-Ai-Chatbot-Website/index.md

 You have come this far

-let keep moving until goal🥅 of a chatGPT clone AI chatbot app
+let's keep moving until goal🥅 of a chatGPT clone AI chatbot app

 is achieved

 ### 🔖 5.
 Run Server to Test ExpressJs Backend

-Testing the ExpressJs backend by runing the server
+Testing the ExpressJs backend by running the server

-Yeah, its time to test our backend Express.js server
+Yeah, it's time to test our backend Express.js server

 But, before we do that,

-there is need to do some cleanup in the `package.json` file
+there is a need to do some cleanup in the `package.json` file

-or else it will likely output error and server will not run smoothly as expected.
+or else it will likely output an error and the server will not run smoothly as expected.

 ```javascript